Weaving Workshops & Courses

 As their dye baths came to a simmer, Claudia introduced:

-The essential preparation steps: weighing, wetting out, scouring, mordanting and pre-mordanting
+• The essential preparation steps: weighing, wetting out, scouring, pre-mordanting (for plant fibres) and mordanting.

 When the dye baths were ready, the plant material was strained and returned to heat.
-Samples of linen, wool yarn and cotton fabric were added to the pots.
+Samples of woollen yarn and cotton fabric were added to the pots.

 Natural dyeing is never entirely predictable.
 Soil pH, rainfall, plant maturity and countless other variables affect the outcome.